CogWorksBWSI/GitPracticeRepo/README.md

 # Github practice!
 Hello everyone!
 This is a fun dummy repository to practice and hone your github skills.
 We're going to be using Github a LOT, so it's important you get good at all of this.

+## Setting it Up
+- [Download](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) `git` onto your computer.
+* Windows users must install [git bash](https://gitforwindows.org/).
+Follow these [installation instructions](https://github.com/rsokl/CogWorks_2017_Info/blob/master/WindowsGitInstructions.md)
+- Creat a [github account](https://git-scm.com/book/en/v2/GitHub-Account-Setup-and-Configuration) if you haven't already and email your username to either me (megan.kaye38@gmail.com) or Ryan.
+- Link git with [your github account via SSH](https://help.github.com/articles/connecting-to-github-with-ssh/) by following the steps in the linked page.
+This will save your GitHub login information (in a secure way) on your computer, allowing you to seamlessly push/pull to/from your GitHub repositories from your local computer.

+## Cloning
 The FIRST thing you need to do is clone this repository onto your desktop.

 - Notes: What IS a repository?
 From github's official tutorials, a repository "encompasses the entire collection of files and folders associated with a project, along with each file’s revision history."

-## Cloning
 What is cloning?
 Pretty much what it sounds like.
 All of the cool content in this DummyRepo is currently up on Github (in what's called a **remote repository**), and we want it on our computer (in a **local repository**).
 So, we need to *clone* a copy of it onto our computer!

 In your terminal, you're going to want to type: